 Vertices or nodes in M are allowed to use different transmission power levels P to communicate with other nodes in their neighborhood, $P{min} \leq P \leq P{max}$.
-Connectivity from node x_i transmitting at power P_i to node x_j exists if and only if $S_j > S_0$, where S_j is the received signal to interference ratio (SIR) at node j and S_0 is the minimum SIR necessary to receive a packet correctly.
-In this paper, we model the received signal using a traditional decay function of the transmitted power, e.g., $S_j \sim \frac{P_i}{|x_i - x_j|^{\alpha}}$, where $2 \leq \alpha \leq 4$.
-It is important to note that any propagation model can also be incorporated without modifying the applicability and accuracy of the analysis and results that follow.
-In the rest of the paper, we will use transmission range rather than transmission power for convenience.
+Connectivity from node x_i transmitting at power P_i to node x_j exists, if and only if $S_j > S_0$, (e.g., the received power at node x_j is above a minimum threshold value S_0).
+In this paper we model the received signal using a traditional decay function of the transmitted power, e.g., $S_j \sim \frac{P_i}{|x_i - x_j|^{\alpha}}$, where $2 \leq \alpha \leq 4$.
+It is important to note that more elaborate propagation models can also be incorporated without modifying the applicability and accuracy of the analysis and results that follow.
+In the rest of the paper we will use transmission range rather than transmission power for convenience.

-1. In this paper, we use the terms edge and link, and vertex and node interchangeably.

-Fig. 1.
-Transmission range and graph connectivity: (a) Illustrates a fully connected network where all nodes are reachable in one hop (e.g., $k_v >> 1$), (b) illustrates a connected network, (c) illustrates the case where at least one node is disconnected forming network partitions, and (d) illustrates a minimum spanning tree that uses variable-range transmission with node x_r as root of the tree.

-- Definition.
-A route or walk from node u to node v is an alternating sequence of nodes and links representing a continuous traversal from node u to node v. - Definition.
-A graph M is connected if, for every pair of nodes u and v, there is a walk from u to v. - Definition.
-The transmission range of node i transmitting with power P_i , denoted R_i is the maximum distance from node i where connectivity with another node exists. - Definition.
-The common transmission range of nodes transmitting with a common transmission power P{com} , denoted R{com} , is the maximum distance where two nodes can communicate with each other.
+Definition: A route or walk from node u to node v is an alternating sequence of nodes and links, representing a continuous traversal from node u to node v.

+Definition: A graph M is connected if for every pair of nodes u and v there is a walk from u to v.

+Definition: The transmission range of node i transmitting with power P_i , denoted R_i , is the maximum distance from node i where connectivity with another node exists.

+Definition: The common transmission range of nodes transmitting with a common transmission power P{com} , denoted R{com} , is the maximum distance where two nodes can communicate with each other.

-2.1 Common-Range Transmission Control
+A. Common-range Transmission Control

 We analyze the case where all nodes use a common transmission range (R{com}) to communicate with peer nodes in the network.
-This case is of particular importance because a common transmission range approach is the foundation of most routing protocols in ad hoc networks [9].
-Figs. 1a, 1b, and 1c illustrate an example of the resulting graph for different common transmission power values.
-The dotted circles in Figs. 1a, 1b, and 1c correspond to the transmission range of each node.
+This case is of particular importance because a common transmission range approach is the foundation of most routing protocols in ad hoc networks [7].
+Figure 1 (a)(b)(c) illustrates an example of the resulting graph for different common transmission power values.
+The dotted circles in Figure 1(a)(b)(c) correspond to the transmission range of the transmission by each node.